 The amount of water released from the dam varies depending on the season and also fluctuates on a daily basis throughout the year.
 This is because Glen Canyon Dam is a hydroelectric dam and power generation needs are a major driver of how much water is released.
 Daily timing changes depending on the season, but the releases from the dam run like clockwork; so much so that a tide table has been developed for use by river rafters.
 Typically, flows as low as 6,000 cfs and as high as 13,000 cfs repeatedly occur in any given 24-hour period.
 The point is, the river is runnable at many levels, low to high.

-While near-term projections for river flows are generally good news for river rafters, the lingering question remains: what is going to happen to the Colorado River if the drought continues for many years to come?
-This question is at the forefront of southwestern water policy and will likely lead to a renegotiation of the Colorado River Compact.
+The seven basin states and numerous stakeholders are working to renegotiate the Colorado River Compact.
 The time period that was used as a basis for the average river flow (1905-1922) when the Compact was drawn up is now widely accepted to have been one of abnormally high precipitation.
 The current drought is likely a return to a natural cycle of much drier conditions.
 This, exacerbated by the effects of global climate change, leaves regulators with little choice but to rethink the Compact and its dictated water allocations.

 One strategy being used to keep Lake Powell’s water level up is the use of stored water from other upstream reservoirs in the Colorado River basin.
 In essence, you can think in terms of total water stored in the system, rather than just a single reservoir.
-For example, in 2023, the Bureau of Reclamation is projected to release up to 500,000 acre-feet of water as needed from Flaming Gorge Reservoir alone, 455 river miles upstream from Lake Powell.
+For example, in 2023, the Bureau of Reclamation released more water than usual from Flaming Gorge Reservoir, 455 river miles upstream from Lake Powell, to boost Lake Powell’s water level.
 There are numerous other reservoirs in the system to draw from as well.
-This more holistic, basin-wide approach to water management is a critical tool in keeping the water flowing through Grand Canyon.
+This more holistic, basin-wide approach to water management is one tool that can be used to share this critical resource.

 To sum up, your river trip will be an adventure of a lifetime!
 Regardless of the status of Lake Powell and Glen Canyon Dam, the Colorado River will flow in some form or fashion.
 It’s been firmly entrenching itself for the last 5 million years and will continue to do so whether the water flows through the penstocks at the dam or eventually runs unimpeded.
-The rapids are still exciting and technical at lower flows, oftentimes more so than at higher flows since more water can actually wash out or “tame” the rapids.
+Even if less water is released from the Glen Canyon Dam, you can still expect to have a great time rafting the Grand Canyon.
+Some rapids will be more challenging as additional rocks become exposed, and some rapids will have new waves as rocks that were previously deep underwater get closer to the surface.
 There may be some uncharted waters ahead, but we’ll be there to raft them!

 Become Informed and be an Advocate